judsonlmoore/judsonlmoore.com/_posts/travel/destinations/egypt/2015-11-01-suez-canal-egypt-cruise.md

 The admiral, shocked, nodded at the president as he contemplated the challenge he was tasked with.
 In the end, Egypt succeeded and in exactly 1 year the New Suez Canal opened for business!

-{% cloudinary /assets/images/2015/11/egypt-suez-canal-002.jpg alt="Shaking hands with the captain on the bow of the Egyptian Presidential Yacht on the Suez Canal" caption="Shaking hands with the captain on the bow of the Egyptian Presidential Yacht on the Suez Canal" %}
+{% cloudinary post-image /assets/images/2015/11/egypt-suez-canal-002.jpg alt="Shaking hands with the captain on the bow of the Egyptian Presidential Yacht on the Suez Canal" caption="Shaking hands with the captain on the bow of the Egyptian Presidential Yacht on the Suez Canal" %}

 ## The New Suez Canal